THERE’S a handful of Renault Gordinis in Australia, but an Alconi?

 The Alconi’s performance was stunning, capable of running lineball with an R8 Gordini 1100.

-Bargain: They were only about 10 per cent more than a standard R8 or R10.
+And the cost?
+A bargain; they were only about 10 per cent more than a standard R8 or R10.

 About 500 cars were sold through dealerships.

-The outcome was remarkable: you got a rocketship for a budget price.
+The outcome was remarkable.
+You got a rocketship for a budget price.

 Main components of the kit included an advanced cylinder head, camshaft and manifolds.